run2780/AWS-Projects/1. AWS Networking/6. VPC Peering/Readme.md

 #### Connect to EC2 Instance 1

-In this step, I will trying to connect my EC2 instance1 I was stopped from using EC2 Instance Connect.
+In this step, I will trying to connect my EC2 instance1.
+I was stopped from using EC2 Instance Connect.

 ##### Troubleshooting Instance Connect

 I was stopped from using EC2 Instance Connect as "No public IPv4 address assigned.
 With no public IPv4 address, you can't use EC2 Instance Connect." keeping Disable for the Auto-assign IP address option in our EC2 instance's network settings caused this error!

+To resolve this error, set up Elastic IP address/

 ![Image](http://learn.nextwork.org/courageous_brown_peaceful_mermaid/uploads/aws-networks-peering_7685490c)